lanK5/lanK5/README.md

-- 👋 Hi, I’m @lanKabogo
+- 👋 Hi, I’m @lanKabogo.
-- 👀 I’m interested in Software Applications creation
+- 👀 I’m interested in Software Applications creation.
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently doing my undergraduate degree in Software Development at KCA.
 - 💞️ I’m looking to collaborate on any Software related task and IT support.
 - 📫 How to reach me +254781998203